Opinion | Amid the worst of the pandemic, our mad king rages only about himself

 We have reached the point in the pandemic that epidemiologists warned about months ago.
 They begged Trump to do everything he could to push infection rates as low as possible before autumn arrived and cooler temperatures forced people indoors, where the virus is transmitted much more easily.

 Rather than heed the scientists, Trump listened only to the sirens of his own vanity and ambition.
 He marginalized the experts of his coronavirus task force, declining even to meet with them for the past several months.
-Instead, he found faux-experts whose advice was more to his liking, chief among them Scott Atlas, a neuroradiologist — not trained or experienced in fighting epidemics — who on Sunday called on the people of Michigan to “rise up” against a three-week curb on social gatherings announced by Gov. Gretchen Whitmer (D).
+Instead, he found faux experts whose advice was more to his liking, chief among them Scott Atlas, a neuroradiologist — not trained or experienced in fighting epidemics — who on Sunday called on the people of Michigan to “rise up” against a three-week curb on social gatherings announced by Gov. Gretchen Whitmer (D).

 Trump wanted the economy up and running, with everything back to the way it was, in time for the election.
 His insistent pushing toward this unrealistic goal disastrously turned the adoption of sensible public health measures into a political wedge issue.
-Republican governors who wanted to remain in Trump’s favor had to accept his framing of the issue: restrictions were bad, “freedom” was good.
+Republican governors who wanted to remain in Trump’s favor had to accept his framing of the issue: Restrictions were bad, “freedom” was good.
 Those governors’ constituents are now paying a terrible price.

-A sane and responsible president would have used his megaphone to urge all Americans to wear masks and practice social distancing; would have understood and explained how full cooperation with burdensome shutdowns earlier in the year could allow some institutions, including schools, to return to more normal functioning in the fall; and would have valued patience and resolve over instant gratification.
+A responsible president would have used his megaphone to urge all Americans to wear masks and practice social distancing; would have understood and explained how full cooperation with burdensome shutdowns earlier in the year could allow some institutions, including schools, to return to more normal functioning in the fall; and would have valued patience and resolve over instant gratification.

 And a president who was compos mentis never would have made the nonsensical claim that the United States had more covid-19 cases than other countries only because we did more testing.
 Rather, a president grounded in reality would have insisted on a vastly expanded, nationwide testing program as a way to hasten our safe return to offices, stores and restaurants.